32 Fun Jobs That Pay Well

 - Average annual salary—$42,770

-- Job growth—12.7% in healthcare and social assistance, 18% in the motion picture, video, and sound recording industry, 14.1% in the retail trade, and 7.5% in the wholesale trade industry
+- Job growth—25.8% in the retail sector and 7.5% in the motion picture, video, and sound recording industry

 Do you find the legal field fascinating?
 Can you picture yourself working in a career where you help solve crimes, catch criminals, or stop terrorists?
 Sounds fun, doesn't it?
 Take a look at these two criminal justice careers that pay well and see if one of them is right for you: